vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 <div style="text-align:center"><img src="images/dotP_hist.png" style="width: 60%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-This confirms the results we obtained when only using `nearestNeighbor` operator to match the documents and the dot-product scores to rank them and shows that pre-trained embedding indeed carry relevant information about query document relevance.
+This confirms the results we obtained when only using `nearestNeighbor` operator to match the documents and the dot-product scores to rank them and shows that pre-trained embedding indeed carries relevant information about query document relevance.
 If that is the case, there is also the possibility that the dataset being used, MS MARCO dataset in our case, is biased towards term-matching signals.
-The next graph supports this hypotheses by showing that the empirical distribution of the relevant documents (red) is significantly higher in bm25 score than the distribution of random documents.
+The next graph supports this hypothesis by showing that the empirical distribution of the relevant documents (red) is significantly higher in bm25 score than the distribution of random documents.

 <div style="text-align:center"><img src="images/bm25_hist.png" style="width: 60%; margin-right: 1%; margin-bottom: 0.5em;"></div>

 In other words, there are very few documents that would not be matched by term-matching approaches.
-This explaing why the results obtained with the `weakAND` operator were outstanding.
-MS MARCO dataset turns out to be a favorable environement for this kind of algorithm.
-That also mean that after accounting for term-matching there are almost no relevant documents left to be matched by semantic signals.
+This explains why the results obtained with the `weakAND` operator were outstanding.
+MS MARCO dataset turns out to be a favorable environment for this kind of algorithm.
+That also means that after accounting for term-matching there are almost no relevant documents left to be matched by semantic signals.
 This is true even if the semantic embeddings are informative.

 The best we can hope for in a biased dataset is for the bm25 scores and the embedding dot-product scores to be positively correlated, showing that both carry information about document relevance.
 This seems indeed to be the case in the scatter plot below that shows a much stronger correlation between bm25 scores and embedding scores for the relevant documents (red) than between the scores of the general population (black).